ec-jrc/lisflood-lisvap/2_LISVAP_evaporation/index.md

 ### Step 2: Incoming solar radiation

-Depending on the availability of input data, three equations are available to calculate the incoming solar radiation.
-If the number of sunshine hours on a particular day is known, the Ångström equation is used:
+Depending on the availability of input data, three equations are available to calculate the incoming solar radiation. *If the number of sunshine hours on a particular day is known*, the Ångström equation is used:

 $$
 R_{g,d} = R_{a,d}(A_a + B_a \frac{n}{L_d})